ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 ![image](https://github.com/user-attachments/assets/c715de7a-8d15-4504-9c7c-d8ad28726941)

 ### Collect data

+#### Collect tapes
 * the current model (updated llama 3.1 8b) is served on all the gpus using vllm.
 * a subset of 16 tasks from the train set of gsm8k is sampled and replicated 64 times each for a total of 1024 tasks.
 * the agent produce complete tapes for each of these 1024 tasks using temperature 0.7.
 * traces are created from these new tapes.
 * the log prob of the traces under the current model are computed.
-I refer to these as old log prob to be close to the naming of the grpo paper. #todo should be log prob and old log prob only in fine tune.
+We refer to these as log prob to be close to the naming of the grpo paper. #todo should be log prob and old log prob only in fine tune.

+#### Annotate tapes with rewards
+* For each trace, the reward is computed as follows:
+    * +1 for correct answer
+    * 0 for incorrect answer or no answer
+    * -1 for step that cannot be parsed

+#### Annotate tapes with ref log probs
 * the current model is taken down and the reference model is now served on all gpus using vllm.
 * the log prob from the reference model (llama 3.1 8b) are computed for the most recent traces.

-### Evaluation
+### Evaluation (Not shown in the figure)
 * every 5 iterations, the agent is evaluated with temperature 0 on the complete test set of gsm8k.
 No traces are produced on the test set.

-### Finetuning
+### Finetune
 * RL (grpo or reinforce) training is performed on the latest batch of data using a separate process.
 This makes it easier to manage memory with the main process.
 Otherwise there are sometimes issues with the gpus not being completely empty after fine tuning.